 Every organization has its unique journey starting right from its inception.
 This was no different for Washington Advocates for Patient Safety (WAPS).

 As co-founders of WAPS, Yanling Yu and Rex Johnson entered the patient safety the hard way after a preventable medication error and poor hospital care took the life of Yanling’s Father.
-Yanling and Rex filed complaints against the hospital and the doctor for their negligence and failure to inform about the warned drug risks.
-Instead of getting help and information, they learned that the state medical board and regulatory system do not meet the public expectation for being responsive and transparent to the public.
+Yanling and Rex filed complaints with the state medical board against the hospital and the doctor for their negligence and failure to inform about the warned drug risks.
+Instead of getting help and information, they learned that the state medical board and regulatory system do not meet the public expectations for being responsive and transparent to the public.

 Here is a picture of Governor Chris Gregoire signing SHB1493 into law with supporters of the bill.
 The primary sponsor of the bill was then-Representative Jamie Pedersen (far right), with Co-sponsors Representatives Cindy Ryu (far left) and Ruth Kagi (to the right of Cindy Ryu).
-To the right of Governor Gregoire is Yanling Yu holding a picture of her Dad who was killed by a medical error.
-Between Yanling Yu and Rep. Pedersen is Rex Johnson (Yanling’s husband) and behind Yanling is David Berger (a close personal friend of Yanling and Rex and a strong supporter of patient safety).
+To the right of Governor Gregoire is Yanling holding a picture of her Dad who was killed by a medical error.
+Between Yanling and Rep. Pedersen is Rex (Yanling’s husband) and behind Yanling is David Berger (a close personal friend of Yanling and Rex and a strong supporter of patient safety).

 Governor Chris Gregoire signing SHB 1493 into law

-To continue their efforts to promote patient rights and safety and to give a voice to patients, Yanling and Rex co-founded Washington Advocates for Patient Safety in honor of Yanling’s Father and all other patients who have been harmed and/or died from preventable medical errors.
+To continue their efforts to promote patient rights and safety and to give a voice to patients, Yanling, Rex, and Samuel, another local patient safety advocate, co-founded Washington Advocates for Patient Safety in 2012, in honor of Yanling’s Father and all other patients who have been harmed and/or died from preventable medical errors.
+In 2014, WAPS officially registered with the IRS as a non-profit, 501c3 public charity.

 In recognition of our knowledge on patient safety issues and advocacy, WAPS members have been invited to work on a variety of patient safety projects.
 This includes teaching at the University of Washington for AHRQ’s national TeamSTEPPS to improve medical team communications and teaching at the UW medical school about interprofessional practice on patient-centered care and shared‐decision making.